telerik/kendo-ui-core/docs/api/javascript/dataviz/diagram/polyline.md

 ### visible

-Gets or sets the visibilty of the current element.
+Gets or sets the visibility of the current element.

 #### Parameters